ibm-cloud-docs/Registry/registry_tutorial_configure_iam.md

 1. Add User B to User A's account.

-    1. Log in to User A's account, by running the following command.
+    1. Log in to User A's account by running the following command.

         ```txt
         ibmcloud login